evanvliet/vw/INDEX.md

 * `chcount`  character count.
 * `cpo`  copy to $OLDPWD.
 * `don`  do something a number of times.
 For example, use `don 3 echo` to get 3 blank lines.
-Default repition is `3` and default command is `echo` so acutually, just `don` does the same.
+Default repetition is `3` and default command is `echo` so acutually, just `don` does the same.
 * `ea`  echo all.
 Actually echoes just as many file names as will fit on one line.
 Good for getting a quick idea of the file population of a folder